mfocchi/climbing_robots2/README.md

 Corresponding author's email: Michele Focchi

-This repository is a reduced version of [Locosim](https://github.com/mfocchi/locosim) ([preprint](https://arxiv.org/abs/2305.02107)) and it is intended for reproducing simulations and experiments presented in the manuscript : TBD
+This repository is a reduced version of [Locosim](https://github.com/mfocchi/locosim) ([preprint](https://arxiv.org/abs/2305.02107)) and it is intended for reproducing simulations and experiments presented in the manuscript: ALPINE: A cLimbing robot for oPerations In mouNtain environmEnts  ([preprint](https://arxiv.org/abs/2403.15142))

 To run the optimization part of the code a Matlab license is required.

 # Installing the code

 To install natively the code follow these detailed installation [instructions](https://github.com/mfocchi/climbing_robots2/tree/master/install_native.md).
-However, we strongly suggest to install the following docker image to avoid  compatibility issues.
+However, we strongly suggest to install a docker image to avoid  compatibility issues.
 To see how to install the docker image follow these [instructions](https://github.com/mfocchi/climbing_robots2/tree/master/install_docker.md).